whiplashomega/elthelas2/data/campaigns/book1.md

 </table>

 #### Training
-The squad's first few days are spent in training.
+The squad's first week is spent in training.
 Training events can include: marching in formation, one on one weapons training, foreign language classes, or skill training.
 The first day the players will be introduced to all of the options, after which Sergeant Coras will encourage them to pick one thing to focus on while they wait for orders.
 Depending on their choice, they should make a check (detailed below) and if successful they will gain particular benefits.

 **Weapons Training:** A successful DC 13 strength or dexterity check (for finesse, light, or ranged weapons) will grant a +1 bonus to damage rolls with weapons of the chosen type.